jamesheald/COIN/README.md

 adLambda = diag([837.1539 1.2227e+03].^2) % precision of prior of retention and drift
 sigmaS = 0.03                             % standard deviation of sensory noise
 sigmaM = 0.0182                           % standard deviation of motor noise
-learnB = false                            % learn the measurment bias or not bMu = 0                                   % mean of prior of measurement bias (if bias is being learned) bLambda = 70^2                            % precision of prior of measurement bias (if bias is being learned) gamma = 0.1                               % gamma hyperparameter of the Chinese restaurant franchise for the context
+learnB = false                            % learn the measurment bias or not? bMu = 0                                   % mean of prior of measurement bias (if bias is being learned) bLambda = 70^2                            % precision of prior of measurement bias (if bias is being learned) gamma = 0.1                               % gamma hyperparameter of the Chinese restaurant franchise for the context